Medical Engineering student wins prestigious presentation award

 MEng student Rita Morgado da Silva and BEng student Katherine Stephenson were also given recognition, finishing as runner-ups for the ‘Vicon Prize for Best Medical Engineering Project’.

-Senior Lecturer in the Biomedical Engineering Centre, Dr Daniel Abásolo, says, “The number of students from the University of Surrey that made it to the final in this competition shows the quality of medical engineering research at our institution.
+Senior Lecturer in the Centre for Biomedical Engineering, Dr Daniel Abásolo, says, “The number of students from the University of Surrey that made it to the final in this competition shows the quality of medical engineering research at our institution.
 We are really happy with the achievements of these talented students.

 “I am also incredibly proud of Tricia’s award.
 This award recognises the excellence of the work she completed with an Engineering and Physical Sciences Research Council (EPSRC) bursary during the summer of 2013.
 In just ten weeks she was able to apply advanced signal processing techniques to the analysis of intracranial pressure signals and characterise significant features that depend on the aetiology of hydrocephalus in a novel way.
 We are currently looking into publishing her results in a journal paper,” Dr Abásolo concludes.